 Years

-Buildings 20 - 50
+20 - 50

-Plant and equipment 3 - 15
+3 - 15

-Vehicles under finance lease 5 - 6
+5 - 6

-Installations and furniture 3 - 10
+3 - 10

 Investment properties

 Investment properties are measured initially at cost, including transaction costs.
 Subsequent to initial recognition, investment properties are stated at fair value, which reflects market conditions at the reporting date.
 Gains or losses arising from changes in the fair values of investment properties are included in the statement of comprehensive income in the period in which they arise, including the corresponding tax effect.
 Fair values are determined based on an annual evaluation performed by an accredited external independent valuator applying a valuation model recommended by the International Valuation Standards Committee.